SummerSlam (2018): Raw

 Dean Ambrose with new Intercontinental Champion Seth Rollins also had a match against Dolph Ziggler.
 Rollins took out McIntyre, allowing Ambrose to defeat Ziggler.

 A championship celebration with all of the women of Raw and Raw Commissioner Stephanie McMahon occurred for new Raw Women's Champion Ronda Rousey.
 Stephanie tried to take credit for Rousey being in WWE and subsequently becoming champion, but Rousey said her win was for all women, not for herself or for Stephanie.
 Rousey then applied the armbar to Stephanie.
-Alexa Bliss then invoked her championship rematch clause for Hell in a Cell.
+The following week, Alexa Bliss invoked her championship rematch clause for Hell in a Cell.

 Raw Tag Team Champions The B-Team (Curtis Axel and Bo Dallas) took on The Revival (Scott Dawson and Dash Wilder) in back-to-back singles matches, where Dawson defeated Dallas and Wilder defeated Axel.
+The following week, The Revival defeated The B-Team.
+A title match between the two teams was scheduled for the September 3 episode, but The B-Team were attacked backstage by Dolph Ziggler and Drew McIntyre, who went on to become the new champions.